Accessibility Plan 2018 – Click here

 If a child’s needs are more severe we can refer to the more specialist services at CAMHS – children do have to be taken to regular appointments and these are often in school time.

-A very small number of children cannot manage their feelings well enough to be safely in school all the time.
-Summer House offers part time placements to help.
+Some children cannot manage their feelings well enough to be safely in school all the time.
+Summer House offers 4 days a week or 2 days a week placements to help.

 Who decides if my child has a SEND?